arjun-holland/DSA/Hash Table/sp/Hash Table/0- Patterns Explanation.md

                    When we need to take the elments from the starting and ending of array use prefix and sufix resfectively Take elements from starting -> prefix
                         Take elements from ending -> suffix

+              General Prefix Usage : prefix arr at i'th index gives the sum from 0 to ith index of given array
 ```

 ```